adamako/flutter_auto_orientation/README.md

-# flutter_auto_orientation
+# flutter_auto_orientation (updated version of auto_orientation)
-This plugin was created to programmatically rotate on iOS and Android
+This plugin was been fork from https://github.com/bytepark/auto_orientation

 ## Getting Started